nuex/zodiac/README.md

 Templates come in two forms, page templates and layout templates.
 Metadata can be bound to templates by using the `{{key}}` notation in your pages and layout files.

 Page templates can have any extension that zodiac can convert.
-Out of the box, page templates can have `md`, `htm`, or an `html` extension.
-Other extensions can be supported if they are configured in the `.zod/config` file in the project directory.
+Out of the box, page templates can have an `md`, `htm`, or `html` extension.
+Other extensions and markup types can be supported if they are configured in the `.zod/config` file in the project directory.

 The `main.layout` file wraps HTML content around a page template.
 A `main.layout` file could look something like this: